 Hannah joined Switalskis in April 2026.
-She is a Trainee Solicitor in the Abuse team, specialising in cases involving sexual abuse, child abuse, and state failings.
+She is a Paralegal in the Abuse team, specialising in cases involving sexual abuse, child abuse, and state failings.
 She has a particular interest in representing bereaved families at inquests, especially those involving allegations of wrongful death arising from failures by state bodies.

 She has considerable experience assisting families through complex inquests relating to deaths involving: